-If the requested information is filed by the transaction due date and is deemed sufficient, there is no penalty for insufficiency.
-If the candidate, treasurer or Other Filer fails to provide the information requested in the Exam letter by the transaction due date, the person required to correct the insufficiency will be subject to a penalty.
+If the requested information is filed by the amendment deadline transaction due date provided in the Exam letter and is deemed sufficient, there is no penalty for insufficiency.
+If the candidate, treasurer or independent expenditure filer (Other Filer fails to provide the information requested in the Exam letter by the amendment deadline transaction due date, the person required to correct the insufficiency will be subject to a penalty.